kurtsmurf/11ty-blog/src/index.md

 layout: "base.html"
 ---

-Hey there world, how are you?
+How the hell are you?

 {% for post in collections.posts %}